CALL NOW (512) 690-0773

 Whether or not your neighbor can lean things against your fence depends on many things, such as the type of fence, where it is located, and any laws or rules in your area.
 Here are some things you should remember:

 Check your local laws and rules.
-Before you do anything, you should look over any local laws or rules that might apply to your situation.
-Some cities or counties may have rules about how shared fences can be used or where things can be put on a neighbor’s property.
+Before you do anything, try to find a fence company near me; you should look over any local laws or rules that might apply to your situation.
+Some cities or counties may have rules about how shared fences can be used or where things can be put on a neighbor's property.

 Think about the type of fence.
 If the fence is on your property all the way around, you may have more control over what is put up against it.
 But if you and your neighbor both use the fence, you may need to come to an agreement about how to use it.